greenelab/text_mined_hetnet_manuscript/manuscript.md

 Rule based extractors rely heavily on expert knowledge to perform extraction.
 Typically, these systems use linguistic rules and heuristics to identify key sentences or phrases.
 For example, a hypothetical extractor focused on protein phosphorylation events would identify sentences containing the phrase "gene X phosphorylates gene Y" [@KEkjqdB0].
-This word is a straightforward indication that two genes have a fundamental role in protein phosphorylation.
+This phrase is a straightforward indication that two genes have a fundamental role in protein phosphorylation.
 Other phrase extractors have been used to identify drug-disease treatments [@1avvFjJ9], pharmcogenomic events [@107WYOcxW] and protein-protein interactions [@yGMDz6lK; @w32u0Rj9].
-These extractors provide a simple but effective way to extract sentences; however, they depend on extensive knowledge about the text to be properly constructed.
+These extractors provide a simple and effective way to extract sentences; however, they depend on extensive knowledge about the text to be properly constructed.

-A sentence's grammatical structure can also support relationship extraction with dependency trees.
+A sentence's grammatical structure can also support relationship extraction via dependency trees.
-These trees are data structures that depict a sentence's grammatical relation structure in the form of nodes and edges.
+Dependency trees are data structures that depict a sentence's grammatical relation structure in the form of nodes and edges.
-Nodes represent words and the edges represent the dependency type each word shares between one another.
+Nodes represent words and edges represent the dependency type each word shares between one another.
 For example, a possible extractor would classify sentences as a positive if a sentence contained the following dependency tree path: "gene X (subject)-> promotes (verb)<- cell death (direct object) <- in (preposition) <-tumors (object of preposition)" [@NLxmpSdj].
-This approach provide extremely precise results, but the quantity of positive results remains modest as sentences appear in distinct forms and structure.
+This approach provides extremely precise results, but the quantity of positive results remains modest as sentences appear in distinct forms and structure.
 Because of this limitation, recent approaches have incorporated methods on top of rule based extractors such as co-occurrence and machine learning systems [@d3rG3TXb; @OnvaFHG9].
 We discuss the pros and cons of added methods in a later section.
 For this project, we constructed our label functions without the aid of these works; however, approaches discussed in this section provide substantial inspiration for novel label functions in future endeavors.